 Do you have trouble getting through an entire package of supermarket celery?
 Here’s your solution.
 After using the first couple of stalks for your stuffing or tuna salad, pickle the rest of it.
-Goes great with wings or Bloody Marys.
+Pickled celery great with wings or Bloody Marys.

 A bunch of celery